chef/packer-builder-veertu-anka/README.md

-# Packer Builder for Anka
+# Packer Plugin for Anka

 This is a [Packer Builder] for building images that work with [Veertu Anka], a macOS virtualization tool.